nwoyto/sec-filings-project/README.md

     - src/utils/financial_parsing.py: Created as a new utility module to house the extract_value function, centralizing reusable financial parsing logic.
   - **Rationale:** This modularity significantly improves code readability, maintainability, and testability.
 Each component now has a clear, single responsibility, aligning with good software engineering principles.
 - **Chunking Strategy (Semantic with Overlap):**
-  - **Initial Implicit Strategy:** Early versions might have relied on simpler fixed-size or basic paragraph splitting.
+  - **Initial Implicit Strategy:** Early versions relied on simpler fixed-size or basic paragraph splitting.
 While quick to implement, these methods can lead to critical context loss at chunk boundaries or incoherent chunks.
   - **Refinement Decision:** Implemented a semantic-aware chunking strategy within src/preprocessing/chunker.py that:
     - Splits narrative text into **sentences** (using NLTK) as primary semantic units.
     - Falls back to **paragraphs** if sentences are excessively long or NLTK encounters issues, ensuring units are always manageable.